 - Work evenings, weekends and overtime during peak times.

 One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-It requires a distinct skill set, in-depth education and ongoing qualifications.
+You have to have a certain skill set, in-depth education and ongoing certification.

 - Avoid being stuck at a desk or in an office.